 Housing problems raise national attention

-Attawapiskat’s “round two” in the James Bay community’s housing crisis and other housing problems across Nishnawbe Aski Nation get an honourable mention as Wawatay’s news story of the year.
+Attawapiskat’s “round two” housing crisis and other housing problems across Nishnawbe Aski Nation get an honourable mention as Wawatay’s news story of the year.

 “A lot of people are choosing to go down south,” said Attawapiskat acting chief Christine Kataquapit this past September as the community looked for housing for about 100 community members after their trailer complex was condemned by the Mushkegowuk Tribal Council due to mould contamination.

 Currently, about 50 people remain in the trailers while most who had to leave due to health concerns are either staying at the community healing lodge or with family.
-A small number are staying with family in Moosonee for the winter season.
 That comes after last winter’s housing shortage in the community resulted in a national outcry and a 3rd party manager being installed in the First Nation.